Contents

-A franchisor-franchisee relationship is one of mutual dependence and reliance.
-A strong relationship can generate strong benefits for both parties.
-However, like any business relationship, they can experience some bumps along the road.
+In 2025, a franchisor‐franchisee relationship remains one of mutual dependence and reliance.
+A strong relationship can generate significant benefits for both parties, driving growth and innovation in an evolving market.
+However, like any business relationship, it can encounter some bumps along the road as market conditions and technology advance.

 Why Do Problems Arise?